 How Long Does Withdrawal Last?

 Withdrawal can be painful.
 However, it won't last forever.
-Learn more about what to expect with withdrawals and how medical treatment can help.
+Learn more about what to expect with drug withdrawal and how withdrawal can be treated.

 Withdrawal symptoms, their onset, and duration can vary due to differences in usage, duration of usage, and general health.
 Generally speaking, however, most people can expect to experience initial withdrawal symptoms in the 2-3 days after their final consumption.